mathematic-inc/ts-japi/CONTRIBUTING.md

 2. Wait for a maintainer to review the proposal.
 3. If we accept it, a Mathematic maintainer or agent will open the implementation pull request.

-Please do not open a pull request unless you are a Mathematic organization member, a repository collaborator, or an approved maintenance bot.
-Outside pull requests are closed automatically.
-The approved maintenance bots are Dependabot and Renovate.
+GitHub restricts pull request creation to Mathematic maintainers and repository collaborators who have write, maintain, or admin access, plus authorized maintenance agents.

 ## Develop an accepted change